 The Farm Carbon Calculator is an industry-leading tool which helps farmers and growers measure, understand and take action on their carbon footprint.
-We are recognised as one of the UK's most trusted and fastest growing carbon tools.
-Recommended by the NFU and the Scottish Government, and for use in many projects, we help thousands of active users in the UK and around the world.
+We are recognised as one of the UK's most

 "Over 15 years ago, I co-created the Calculator in my spare time alongside being a grower.
 Created for the benefit of farmers and to help them become part of the climate solution, this ethos remains true today.
 With world class research behind it, over £500,000 spent on development, and thousands of users, I'm proud to see the impact this tool has had, and continues to have." - Jonathan Smith, Non-Exec.
 Director & Impact Manager